wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

 ##### 11 Application of Part to offenders detained in social welfare residence

-*   This Part applies to every offender detained under [section 142A][256] of the Criminal Justice Act 1985 in a residence approved for the purpose of that section as if the offender were detained in a prison, and a reference to an offender detained in a prison is a reference to an offender detained in such a residence.
+*   This Part applies to every offender detained under [section 34A][256] of the Corrections Act 2004 in a residence approved for the purpose of that section as if the offender were detained in a prison, and a reference to an offender detained in a prison is a reference to an offender detained in such a residence.

+    Section 11: amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 11: amended, on 1 June 2005, by [section 206][237] of the Corrections Act 2004 (2004 No 50).